thaiv28/Prometheus/README.md

 # Prometheus

 Prometheus is a database of 'sabermetric' like stats that evaluate League of Legends esports teams and players.
 The `prometheus` repository will contain a database that records these stats as well as a self-hosted website to browse stats across different teams, seasons, and regions.
 ## Goals
 - [ ] One advanced metric (LORE) that evaluates team performance
 - [ ] One advanced metric that evaluates individual player performance
 - [ ] SQL database that stores match, team, player, and stat tables
 - [ ] Self-hosted webpage for exploring stat rankings
+- [ ] CLI for dynamically viewing metrics
 - [ ] Metrics span 5+ years of data over all major regions
 ## Metrics
 ### Team-based